How is OSA diagnosed in children?

 - Parental observations.
 Reports (including videos or recordings) by the parent or carer are a major source of information about a child’s sleeping pattern and symptoms.

 - Oxygen saturation monitoring measures the level of oxygen in the blood as the child sleeps.
 It involves having a small light sensor taped, usually, to a fingertip or toe.
-The results need to be reviewed by a specialist, although it is sometimes possible for the test to be done at home.
+It is sometimes possible for this test to be done at home.

 - More complex tests.
-Oxygen saturation monitoring might help diagnose severe OSA, but on its own it can miss milder cases.
-More complex checks might be required.
+Oxygen saturation monitoring might help diagnose OSA, but on its own it can miss more complex cases.
+More detailed checks might be needed.
 These can include:

-- levels of oxygen and carbon dioxide (the waste gas we breathe out)
+- levels of carbon dioxide (the waste gas we breathe out)

 - breathing movements of the chest and tummy